moliver28/research-handbook/content/handbook/customer-success/professional-services-engineering/education-services/gitlabcicdhandsonlab2.md

 1. Select **Provision Training Environment**.

     >  The login details for accessing the environment are slightly different between self-paced training and instructor-led training.
 Please follow the instructions that suit your needs.

-### Self-Paced Training:
+### Self-Paced Training

 1. For self-paced courses, you will need your **GitLab.com** username.
 To find your username, navigate to [Gitlab](https://gitlab.com).